This piece was jointly written with a working group on inflation of Groups against Capital and Nation.

 Furthermore, through “counter-cyclical fiscal policy” the State may go beyond maintaining its society and may try to stimulate the economy to get out of the current slump.
 If this works is out of scope for this piece.
 Here, we only remark that this, too, is financed by credit.

 Where private banks dry up the credit supply and demand when the business of their debtors does not look too good, the State increases the volumes of debt contracted in a downturn.
-Of course, private banks, too, have to decide on whether to follow one credit with another to get a debtor through a slump but if the latter cannot pay, the bank has to write off the loan and perhaps goes bankrupt.
-It does not indefinitely continue to borrow money to credit its debtors.
+Of course, private banks, too, have to decide on whether to follow one credit with another to get a debtor through a slump.
+But this then puts a strain on their liquidity management and if the slump persists they will pull the plug.
+The bank writes off the loan or, if it has misjudged its liquidity management, goes bankrupt itself.
+Either way, it does not indefinitely continue to borrow money to credit its debtors.
 The State, in contrast, successfully continues to borrow to maintain itself and its society.

 The State’s credit operations in times of a downturn – to replace and to stimulate economic activities – are the transition to a second form of inflation.